Bkeefe901/CapstoneFE/README.md

 The search page allows you access to the plant collection that gives you general information on different kinds of vegetable/fruit plants.
 It will tell you the recomended feeding frequency, sunlight requirements and a description of the plant.
 You can use the seach form to filter the list for specific plants.
 If you are an admin, this is where you can toggle between the basic search form and the admin form to add new plants to the plant collection in the database.
 You can also delete plants from the collection with a button that now appears on the list of plants.

 If you are a user you will have access to the dashboard page.
 The dashboard has a table that keeps track of your own garden.
 Here you can add plants manually to your garden, keep track of when you last watered or fed them, edit to updated waterings/feedings and remove dead plants.
+If you are coming up on the day you should feed your plant, based on feedingFrequency in the userplant schema the color of 'last fed' data for that plant will first turn yellow, then red when you should definitely feed your plant.
 You can also now use the search page to quickly add plants from the plant collection to your garden plants.

 ### Built With